 Heart Rate Monitor Without Chest Strap

-So the Garmin Forerunner 235 tracks your heart rate throughout the day.
-And yes, this does have an impact on battery life.
+Having a wrist-based heart rate monitor on your watch is a fantastic feature.
+It's true that wearing a chest strap is more accurate, however, it can be uncomfortable to wear and can be annoying to pair it sometimes.
+Having the technology there on your wrist to track your heart rate all day long is great.
+Unfortunately, this does have an impact on the watch's battery life.
 But if you are sitting and there is less change in your heart rate data, it will start to take a reading less frequently.
 You can look at your screen and get a snapshot of the last 4 hours of data.
-See what your heart rate has been up to.
-Did that last phone call really take you over the edge?

 Why do we want heart rate monitoring?

 Training with heart rate data has so many benefits.
-If you are new to heart rate tracking and training I suggest you read our post about training with heart rate data.
 There are many benefits ranging from how hard you are training through to your rest and recovery.
-Many purists do not want or see a need to know this info.
-But for many tech heads the data is one extra toy that helps you get up to train.
+Many purists do not want or see a need to know this info, but if you are looking to take your training to the next level, it can give you some important data.

 Heart Rate Data Accuracy

-My first run for comparing the heart rate accuracy data was 6.5k run.
-With some on road, on beach running.
-Garmin Fenix reports an average heart rate of 170 bpm (using a trusted arm band heart rate monitor from Scosche tested and collaborated against chest heart rate trackers).
-The Forerunner 235 reports 169 bpm.
+My first run for comparing the heart rate accuracy data was a 6.5k run.
+I compared the heart rate data from the Forerunner 235 with my trusted Fenix 3.
+The Fenix reported an average heart rate of 170 bpm while the Forerunner 235 reported 169 bpm.